asmelko/gigascience24-artifact/README.md

 # Artifact Submission: HPC MaBoSS

-This is a replication package containing code and experimental results related to a GigaScience paper titled: MaBoSS for HPC environments: Implementations of the continuous time Boolean model simulator for large CPU clusters and GPU accelerators.
+This is a replication package containing code and experimental results related to the paper titled: MaBoSS for HPC environments: Implementations of the continuous time Boolean model simulator for large CPU clusters and GPU accelerators.

 ## Overview